Are you glossophobic?

 While glossophobia is certainly one which we feel we can relate to, it does set those of us who are simply nervous or anxious apart from those with the phobia.
 The depths of those symptoms affects sufferers in such a way that it can affect their ability to succeed in school and the workplace.
 That means it’s time for us to understand the difference and support those who might just need a little more than others.

 Does the content in this article ring true for you?
 Maybe you’d like to read more about the subject?
-This recent article takes a look at the fear of public speaking, an evolutionary take on the condition and how it might affect individuals in different ways.
+Fearing public speaking is an article that has an evolutionary take on the condition and how it might affect individuals in different ways.